stefoostveen/retrophone/README.md

 3. Configure the project

     `./configure --enable-shared`

+    Please note that on some earlier raspberry pis, one should disable libwebrtc due to emmintrin thingies.

+    `./configure --enable-shared --disable-libwebrtc`

 4. Build and install pjsip

     `make dep && make clean && make`

     `sudo make install`

 5. Build the swig python module